viluong/dev_tweet/readme.md

 2. Clone this repo to your local machine
 3. Get Twitter API keys
 4. Publish your code under your own Github account
-5. Send us an email that you've completed the task at openpositions@cubicasa.com
+5. Send us an email that you've completed the task at openpositions@cubicasa.com and give a link to your repo

 ## Requirements for the app